 This means whenever you roll a 20 sided dice (the most commonly used die in D&D) and get a 1, you can re-roll.

-A 1 in D&D is not just the worst number you can roll, it is also known as a Critical Fail.
+A 1 in D&D is not just the worst number you can roll, it is a Critical Fail.
 You didn’t just fail at the challenge; you might also have broken your weapon, hurt yourself, or anything else the Dungeon Master decides.

 Humans are the most common race in the world.
 They breed quickly and find it easy to pick up basic tasks, earning a reputation as the most versatile of all the races.
 Because of this, you are allowed to increase all of your ability scores by 1.